|

 It may take you some time to learn how the kitchen works in order to establish your system for timing courses. (note times may vary in your establishment but talk to the managers and kitchen personnel so you can find what works for your place)

-food and beverage underground3 minute wait for beverages
+3 minute wait for beverages

-food and beverage underground10 minute wait for appetizers (remember some are very quick wile others may take a few more minutes)
+10 minute wait for appetizers (remember some are very quick wile others may take a few more minutes)

-food and beverage underground20 minute wait for entrees
+20 minute wait for entrees

-food and beverage underground5 minutes wait for after dinner drinks and desserts
+5 minutes wait for after dinner drinks and desserts

 9. Customer Satisfaction

 Check back with a table within three minutes of serving them.
 When you do verbally check back, stay positive and specific.
 It is not necessary to ask every one.
 Be on the alert for non-verbal cues that all is not well.
-Try to catch some ones’ eye whenever you walk by the table.
+Try to catch some ones eye whenever you walk by the table.
 If there is a problem with the food, remove it and get it fixed.
 As always, alert a manager.
 Whatever the problem is tableside we will take care of it.
 Every guest MUST leave extremely happy.
-OK is not what we’re striving for…look for great!
+OK is not what were striving for look for great!

 10. Table Maintenance